RyanSkyyy/game-animals/readme.md

 # Animals
 ##  md file about assigment 002 -animal game
 This is my md file about assigment 002.
-My student number is 20151633 and my name is 杨孝辉.
-Here I will show that how to play the game:

 ### Open the game, if you press the "exit" button, you will exit.
 ![Game Animals](https://github.com/huixiaoyang/game-animals/blob/master/demo_1.gif)